turingschool/career-development-curriculum-site/module_two/week_1_career_roadmap.md

 And lastly, highlight your most relevant transferable skills -- both technical and professional -- that relate to this particular company.

-#### Creating an ATS-ready Resume
+#### Create an ATS-ready Resume
 An ATS, or applicant tracking system, is used by most companies to screen resumes.
-Each ATS system is different and **it's important to always follow the directions for that specific company**, but there are a few key components to keep in mind when creating a resume that is optimized for ATS systems:
+Each ATS system is different -- when creating your resume, think about your audience, both in terms of content and the process of submitting the resume. **It's always important to follow the directions for that specific company**, but here are a few key components to keep in mind when creating a resume that is optimized for ATS systems:

 * Use a Word doc or a Google Doc (which can be downloaded as a Word doc) to use as your main copy.
 Not all ATS systems can read PDFs.
 * Use a single column.
-* Compare your resume to the job description and pull out key words to highlight in your skills and experience
+* Compare your resume to the job description and pull out key words to highlight in your skills and experience. **An ATS system will not assume you have a skill unless you list it.
+If it's in the job description, add it to your skills.** [Learn more about how to approach ATS systems here](https://www.jobscan.co/applicant-tracking-systems).
 * Need some inspiration?
-Check out these [free resume templates from JobScan](https://www.jobscan.co/resume-templates)
+Check out these [free resume templates from JobScan](https://www.jobscan.co/resume-templates) or [from Job Hunt](https://www.job-hunt.org/resume-samples/sample-resumes.shtml)

 For a more "stylized" resume to use in your [Terminal portfolio](https://terminal.turing.edu) or to send via email as a PDF, [check out the templates listed here](/resources/resume_resources).